Relativistic nuclear recoil effects in hyperfine splitting of hydrogenic systems: Improved theory of hyperfine splitting in hydrogenic systems

 $\delta^{(1)}_\mathrm{nuc}$ is the leading nuclear structure correction coming from the two-photon exchange,

 $\delta^{(1)}_\mathrm{fns}$, denoted in the other literature by $\delta_\mathrm{Z}$, is the so-called Zemach correction \cite{Zemach}, which is given by

 where $r_Z$ is the Zemach radius, given by Eq. (\ref{06}).
 Using the modern parametrization of proton form factors, one obtains \cite{Lin2022} $r_Z = 1.054(3)\,\mathrm{fm}$.
-The difference, in comparison to our notation in Eq. (\ref{05}), is in the presence of the reduced mass instead of an electron (or lepton) mass.
+The difference, in comparison to the literature \cite{AA2022a} is in the presence of a lepton mass instead of the reduced mass.
 This difference is absorbed by $\delta^{(1)}_\mathrm{rec}$, which is obtained without expansion in the electron-proton mass ratio \cite{AA2022a}

 while the sum $\delta^{(1)}_\mathrm{fns} + \delta^{(1)}_\mathrm{rec}$ is by definition a complete two-photon exchange elastic (Born) amplitude.
 Finally, the inelastic contribution includes everything beyond the Born approximation.
 Its evaluation has a long history starting from Ref. \cite{old_pol} in 1967, see Ref. \cite{AA2022b} for a comprehensive review.
 This correction dominates uncertainty of theoretical predictions for the hydrogen HFS, and we take the most recent result from Ref. \cite{Ruth2024},